danReynolds/loon/architecture.md

 This level of persistence granularity is done to support features like sharding of large collections across multiple files (like breaking one big messages collection into `messages_shard_1`, `messages_shard_2`, etc) and grouping of small subcollections into the same file (like grouping subcollections of posts with document paths `posts__1__reactions__2`, `posts__2__reactions__1`, etc into one large reactions file).

 Since any given collection can be spread across multiple [FileDataStore] objects, a [FileDataStoreResolver] is used to lookup the set of files that contain data for a given store path.
-The `FileDataStoreResolver` maintains a [RefValueStore] that maps documents to file persistence keys.
+The [FileDataStoreResolver] uses a variant of the [ValueStore] implementation called a [ValueRefStore] which extends the [ValueStore] with ref counting of the values that exist under a given path.

 To illustrate how this works, consider the case of hydrating a users collection that is spread across multiple files in the format `users_1`, `users_2`, etc. using a `FilePersistor.keyBuilder`.